Update: September 2019

 The Estes Dr Connectivity Project includes raised bike lanes from Martin Luther King Jr. Blvd to Caswell Rd, a sidewalk on the south side and a 10' multiuse path on the north side.
 The project also includes intersection improvements at Martin Luther King Jr. Blvd, and bike lanes extending onto Estes Extension.
 There will be enhanced crossing opportunities along the length of the project, including Rectangular Rapid Flashing Beacons (RRFBs), similar to those on Martin Luther King Jr. Blvd. and Franklin St.

-Below, a map of the project area identifies the existing conditions.
+Below is a map of the project area identifying the existing conditions.

 Preparation of Alternatives